 them off track.

-Join the club.
+club.
 That certainly happened sometimes with my kids.
-All young humans have days when their emotions get the best of them, just
+All young humans have days when their emotions get the best of them, just like all

-like all "grown up" humans.
+"grown up" humans.
 Reconnection and empathy usually work to help children master those emotions and cooperate.
-But sometimes kids just need
+But sometimes kids just need us to listen

-us to listen to all those tangled up feelings.
+to all those tangled up feelings.
 Not in words, but in laughter, or in tears.
-Which we'll talk about next week!
+Which we'll talk about in our next post!

 If you're looking for research studies to support this approach, one great source that cites the full research is Alfie Kohn's book Unconditional Parenting.